smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/SQLserver/production/INSTALL.md

   The RIF schema owner **MUST** be called *rif40* and will require BULK INSERT privilege to load data.

-  Most users will need to ser the password to be able to load data.
+  Most users will need to set the password to be able to load data.

 	```sql
 	USE master;